-Whether you’re building a house or facing a roof replacement, you’ve probably come across several different roofing options during your research.
+Whether you’re building a house or facing a roof replacement, you’ve probably come across several different roofing options during your quest to find the best roof installation company in Shreveport/Bossier City.
 Two highly durable and attractive roofing options are the metal roof and asphalt shingle options.
 In recent years, homeowners have begun exploring roofing options aside from the highly popular asphalt shingles.
 Each roofing type has its own advantages and disadvantages, but how does a metal roof compare to asphalt shingles?

 At Quality Exteriors Roofing in Bossier City, we serve the Shreveport-Bossier area with quality, professionalism, and a workmanship guarantee.
 From roofing and siding to window installation in Bossier, we do it all at Quality Exteriors.
 If you’re looking to upgrade the look of your home or repair damages, our team of home improvement contractors is here for you.
 To request a free home inspection, call our office at 318-747-1254 and we’ll set up an appointment that works for you.

 How much does a metal roof cost?
 What about a shingles roof?

 The cost for a metal roof varies greatly, with a low-end cost sitting under $10k, and a high-end cost sitting around $44k.
 This price range depends almost entirely on the type of metal used for the roof, as well as the square footage.
 Cost per square foot for aluminum roofs range up to $5.75, while copper roofs run up to $22 per square foot.
 Asphalt shingle roofs almost always cost less than metal roofs.
 Expect to pay somewhere between $1.50 and $5.50 per square foot, depending on the quality of the material and the roof itself.